edf-hpc/hpcstats/doc/configuration.rst

   whose real department cannot be defined based on their groups memberships.
   This default subdirection is concatenated to the name of the user primary group.
 Default is ``unknown``.
+* ``groups_alias_file`` (*optional*): The absolute path to a file which defines aliases to primary group names.
+With these aliases, it is possible to substitute the primary group name with a more appropriate direction name in the resulting user department name.
+The file must be formatted with one alias per line, each alias being the primary group name and the alias separated with a whitespace (*ex:* ``group_name alias``).
+If this parameter is not defined, there is no aliasing involved.

 The ``<cluster>/slurm`` section (*optional*) is required by